 \section{Generation Length Prediction}

-The generation length predictor is used to provide a reference for future status in decode rescheduling decisions to select the best request for migration.
-Our analysis in Section\ref{subsec:prediction_analysis} reveals that existing prediction methods suffer from a fundamental accuracy ceiling because they rely on auxiliary models (e.g., bert-base-uncased, opt-125m) significantly less capable than target LLMs.
-As Sequence Scheduling~\cite{zheng2023response} establiszhed, prediction accuracy correlates with model capability.
+The generation length predictor is used to provide a reference for future status in decode rescheduling decisions to select requests for migration.
+Our analysis in Section\ref{subsec:prediction_analysis} reveals existing prediction methods suffer from a fundamental accuracy ceiling because they rely on auxiliary models (e.g., bert-base-uncased, opt-125m) significantly less capable than target LLMs.
+As Sequence Scheduling~\cite{zheng2023response} established, prediction accuracy correlates with model capability.